 The health plan completes the Contact List Report Forms, Raw Data Report Forms, and Results Report Forms in accordance with the Report Form Instructions set forth in the Timely Access and Annual Network Submission Instruction Manual and submits these documents to the Department as part of its Timely Access Compliance Report.

+The health plan contacted the provider or provider group to ascertain whether the provider group or provider can provide a response to the survey question related to the alternative methods providers use to offer urgent services.

-45. For Electronic Extraction, the health plan shall randomly assign extraction dates to provider groups and/or providers with practice management software that allows Electronic Extraction over a three-week period during each of the survey waves.
+45. For Electronic Extraction, the health plan shall randomly assign extraction dates Monday through Friday to provider groups and/or providers with practice management software that allows Electronic Extraction over a three-week period during each of the survey waves.
 If the total number of providers in any provider group selected for appointment data extraction (whether selecting a sample or using census) is less than 50% of the entire sample for the county, the health plan may include all providers in the provider group that will furnish appointment data by Extraction in Wave One or Wave Two.
 (This may allow the health plan to access the provider group’s practice management software only once.)
 If a single provider group constitutes more than 50% of the sample, the health plan shall extract appointment data from the provider group across both waves.

 Option 2: The Three Step Protocol (Rule 1300.67.2.2(f)(1)(F))